nfasano/nfasano/README.md

 - Python for Data Science and Machine Learning Bootcamp | Udemy | [Credential URL](https://www.ude.my/UC-457a4c2d-3129-4238-b3b9-c476db07faad/)

 ### More about me (Fun/Miscellaneous):
-- I am a home cook who loves experimenting with new recipes and flavors from all cuisines (see my own personalized recipes with photos at: )
+- I am a home cook who loves experimenting with new recipes and flavors from all cuisines
-- I am passionate about the art of photography, both for the journey of capturing the photo and for the story that the photo tells. (see some of my favorite photos below)
+- I am passionate about the art of photography, both for the journey of capturing the photo and for the story that the photo tells
 - Playing guitar is a hobby that brings me joy through self-expression and relaxation

 <p align="center">